brownplt/B2T2/TableAPI.md

 #### Description

-Extract a row out of a table by a numeric index.
+Extracts a row out of a table by a numeric index.

 ```lua
 > getRow(students, 0)